The Sacraments of Christian initiation – Baptism, Confirmation, and the Eucharist – lay the foundations of every

 If you love your faith and would like to help mentor someone on their journey, please sign up to become a sponsor or join the RCIA team.
 Please contact Fr.
-Mitchell or Laurie McCloskey in the Parish Office at 364-7900.
+Maurer or Laurie McCloskey in the Parish Office at 364-7900.

 The RCIA instructs and assists those adults who wish to journey toward initiation or full communion with the Catholic Church.
 Who does this include?